Children, teens in custody in Philadelphia dungeon case

 "This is sheer madness," Nutter told a news conference, adding the case was an "incredibly tangled web of horror."

-Linda Ann Weston, 51, of North Philadelphia; Gregory Thomas, 47, also of North Philadelphia; and Eddie Wright, 50, described as homeless, have all been arrested in the case, along with McIntosh, who is Weston's daughter.
+Linda Ann Weston, 51, of North Philadelphia; Gregory Thomas, 47, also of North Philadelphia; and Eddie Wright, 50, described as homeless, have all been arrested in the case, along with Jean McIntosh, 32, who is Weston's daughter and was arrested on Wednesday.

 The suspects in the current case were charged with a lengthy list of crimes, including kidnapping, conspiracy, unlawful restraint, false imprisonment and assault.
 Authorities were also investigating a stash of Social Security cards and power of attorney documents found in a suspect's apartment.